 - Presented options to them

-- Received confirmation from the opportunity on which policy they'd like to move forward
+- Received confirmation from the buyer that they want to move forward with a specific policy

 During this time, a few things can happen: